 [see: Climate Prediction Center 30-day Outlook | December Precipitation Normal Map]

-- The December temperature trend has a tendency for above normal temperatures statewide, especially in the northwest.
+- The December temperature trend (according to the Climate Prediction center has a fairly strong tendency for above normal temperatures statewide.
 Normal December high temperatures are in the upper 20's to low 30's to start the month, dropping to the low to mid 20's by month's end.
 Normal lows are in the teens early in the month, falling to single digits by late December.

 [see: Climate Prediction Center 30-day Outlook | December Temperature Normal Map]